 Information Technology Law

-Silicon Valley spearheads technological innovation in the midst of our latest industrial revolution -- in large part because of information technology.
-Executives, business owners, and founders are starting and growing new ventures in the most cutting edge technologies -- artificial intelligence (including machine learning and deep learning), robotics, automated driving and transportation systems, human-computer interfaces, Big Data, the Internet of Things, inmplatables/ingestables/injectables, augmented and virtual reality, cryptocurrencies, other blockchain applications, and quantum computing.
+Silicon Valley spearheads technological innovation in the midst of our latest industrial revolution — in large part because of information technology.
+Executives, business owners, and founders are starting and growing new ventures in the most cutting edge technologies — artificial intelligence (including ChatGPT and other forms of generative AI), robotics, automated driving and transportation systems, human-computer interfaces, Big Data, the Internet of Things, inmplatables/ingestables/injectables, augmented and virtual reality, cryptocurrencies, other blockchain applications, and quantum computing.
 Executives want to develop their innovative products and services, go to market, and start bringing in revenue.

 Yet the U.S. and increasingly foreign and international laws and legal systems can be thorny obstacles to business success.
 Consider:

-- Companies are spending thousands and millions on legal compliance now in areas such as privacy and security compliance with new laws such as the European Union's General Data Protection Regulation and the upcoming California Consumer Privacy Act.
+- Companies are spending thousands and millions on legal compliance now in areas such as privacy and security compliance with new laws such as the European Union's General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), and the California Privacy Rights Act (CPRA).
 Very few lawyers know much about data privacy.
 And even fewer are well-versed in the technology, business processes, and professional standards of the information security field.
-How do you get legal help to stay out of trouble with government regulators while managing compliance efficiently?
+How do you get legal help to stay out of trouble with government regulators while managing compliance efficiently and cost-effectively?

 - When the data breach occurs, when the robot or autonomous vehicle has an accident, or when someone suspects bias in your company's artificial intelligence software, who will help you run an investigation and connect you with experts in the field who can support your investigation?
 Does your general business lawyer know anything about investigating data exfiltration?
 About examining algorithmic bias?
 How robots can fail?
 Sure, you can hire experts in these fields directly.
 But the law recognizes an "attorney-client privilege" protection, which prevents the other side's lawyer from asking you questions about what you said to your lawyer and vice versa.
 If you hire an expert investigator without an attorney involved, the other side's lawyer can ask about the investigator's calls and meetings with you without restriction.
 The protection of the attorney-client privilege would not apply.